 There are many opportunities to work flexibly or part time.
 Career breaks are possible although you'll need to keep up to date with any relevant developments in the field.
 Taking a career break for longer than two years will typically require some retraining.

 What to expect

-- a two-year foundation course of general training;
+- a two-year foundation programme of general training

 - specialist training in general practice.

 Medical degrees are available at undergraduate level and usually take five to six years to complete.
 If you've already got a degree in a subject other than medicine (a 2:1 or above in a science-related subject) you can apply for a four-year accelerated graduate entry medicine programme, also known as a graduate entry programme (GEP).
 The British Medical Association has further information about applying to medical school as a graduate.